-5.2.7.
+5.2.8.
 General Obligations

 Legislation Specific compliance requirements Legal commentary and recommended action National Environmental Section 28 - Duty of care and remediation of Employees must be informed and educated about the environmental risks Management Act No 107 of environmental damage of their work and the manner in which their tasks must be performed to 1998 avoid significant pollution.
 All potentially significant environmental impacts must be investigated, assessed and evaluated.
 Measures must be taken to cease, modify or control those acts, activities or processes that have been identified as potentially causing significant pollution.
-Promotion of Access to In terms of this Act any person may approach the To this effect Eskom must ensure that record keeping is accurate and that Information Act No 2 of 2000 courts for relief in the event that such person monitoring of all environmental impacts takes place believes that his right to a clean and healthy environment has been affected.
+Promotion of Access to In terms of this Act any person may approach To this effect Eskom must ensure that record keeping is accurate and that Information Act No 2 of 2000 the courts for relief in the event that such person monitoring of all environmental impacts takes place believes that his right to a clean and healthy environment has been affected.
 To this effect, such person shall be entitled to the records of the company allegedly causing the pollution.

 5.3.
-Specific Legislation Highlighted through the Specialist Studies
+Project Specific sections of legislation highlighted through the specialist studies